susandev6/CNDN-Capstone/README.md

 # Serverless Registry List App
 ## Capstone Project for Udacity Cloud developer

 This is a project for Udacity Cloud Developer Nanodegree.
 It is a serverless  registry list application which allows users to create their registry list.
+I have re-used the project code of the serverless application of the cloud developer course.

 # Functionality of the application

 This application will allow creating/removing/updating/fetching registry items.
-Each item can optionally have an attachment image.
+Each item can optionally have an attachment image and a link to the item.
 Each user only has access to registry items that he/she has created.

 This application is built using Serverless Framework (https://serverless.com/).
 All the resources are defined in `serverless.yml` file and then deploy to AWS.